neillfontes/cv/README.md

 - Project: Klar Banking App
 - Environment: Java 11-21, Kafka, Docker, AWS, Github Actions, Kubernetes, REST APIs, Karate
-- Scope: Java Backend Engineering / Credit Team
+- Scope: Java Backend Engineering / Credit Platform Team
 - Tasks: Development and Maintenance of the Loan Core System, responsible for scheduling and executing fees and repayments at large scale.
 Part of a remotely distributed team in LATAM and Europe.
 Troubleshooting customer-affecting Live issues.
 I am currently working as an Individual Contributor part of a Backend/QA Engineering team.
-- Results: Delivered several new features in the Loan Core Repayment system such as a repayment aggregation that processes a single repayment from a customer instead of several unblocking the processing of subsequent messages to optimize for speed and faster response time for the customer.
-Another example is allowing Klar customers to choose a repayment strategy for their credit line and processing the repayment in other downstream services accordingly.
+- Results: Delivered several new features in the Loan Core Repayment system such as a repayment aggregation that processes a single repayment from a customer instead of several, unblocking the processing of subsequent messages to optimize for speed and faster response time for the customer.
+Allowing Klar customers to choose a repayment strategy for their monthly credit line and processing the repayment in other downstream services accordingly.

 Lead Software Engineer
 *January 2021 &ndash;> June 2023*